dainst/chronoi-demoapp-api/README.md

 Once the `cmds.py` exists, you can start a development server.
 See [Setup](#setup) below.

 The above definition would set up your demo app as a time and echo-server.

+### Example: date

 For example to trigger the date command you can send a POST request like the following:

 ```bash
 curl -d '{ "text": "", "command": { "name": "date", "options": []} }' \